-Note that it yields the largest information gain for the regulator to focus on detecting fraud in the current period's report r_t and uncovering the true earnings s_t , because s_t is a sufficient statistic for estimating all of the firm's future earnings (as shown in equation (2)).
-Conditional on the revelation of s_t , detecting fraud in the firm's past reports, $\{r{t-1}, r{t-2}, ...\}$, incurs additional costs but does not generate any incremental information benefits.8
+sufficient statistic for estimating all of the firm's future earnings (as shown in equation (2)).
+Conditional on the revelation of s_t , detecting fraud in the firm's past reports, $\{r{t-1}, r{t-2}, ...\}$, incurs additional costs but does not generate any incremental information benefits.5

-Figure 1 summarizes the timing of events in each period t.
+Figure 4 summarizes the timing of events in each period t.

-2.2 Analysis
+B. Analysis

-In this section, we analyze the manager's optimal manipulation choice m_t^ and the regulator's equilibrium detection choice d_t^ .9 For ease of readability, we present only the equations that illustrate the key intuitions from the model, leaving the detailed derivations to Appendix I.
+In this section, we analyze the manager's optimal manipulation choice m_t^ and the regulator's equilibrium detection choice d_t^ .6 For brevity, we present only the equations that illustrate the key intuitions from the model, leaving the detailed derivations to Appendix I.

-2.2.1 The manager's problem
+B.1.
+The manager's problem

-We assume that the manager derives utility from his compensation (or career prospects) that is proportional to the firm value.
-To ease notation, we scale up the manager's utility so that it simply equals the firm value perceived by investors.
+We assume that the manager derives utility from his compensation (or career prospects) that is proportional to firm valuation.
+To ease notation, we scale up the manager's utility so that it simply equals the valuation set by investors.
 In each period t, the manager maximizes the total present value of his future expected payoffs by choosing manipulation m_t :